danielcobb/cis_435/taskpad-php/tests/test_plan.md

 ## 1. Run run_tests.php- This will output basic automated tests.

-## 2. Manual tests to view status codes
+## 2. Manual tests to view status codes and other behavior.

 ### a.
 Create a valid task.
 Expected status 302 and redirect to index.php.
 PASSED